THEME: THE GOOD SHEPHERD

 4th Sunday of Easter

-‘I am the Good Shepherd; the Good Shepherd is one who lays down his life for his sheep’, says Jesus Christ (John 10:11).
-To appreciate this statement of our Lord, let us first consider the use of the image of ‘shepherd’ in the Old Testament.
+‘I am the Good Shepherd; the Good Shepherd is one who lays down his life for his sheep’, says Jesus Christ (Jn.
+10:11).
+To appreciate this statement of our Lord, who laid down His life on the cross for our salvation, let us first consider the use of the image of ‘shepherd’ in the Old Testament.

 The Israelites saw their leaders or kings as shepherds (Ezek.
 34).
-Above all, they saw God himself as their shepherd; hence we have the most popular psalm, which runs: ‘The Lord is my shepherd …’ (Psalm 23).
+Above all, they saw God himself as their shepherd; hence we have the most popular psalm, which runs: ‘The Lord is my shepherd …’ (Ps.
+23).
+Furthermore, in Ps.
+80, they described the way God brought them safely from Egypt to the Promised Land like a caring shepherd leading his flock safely home.
 Several other Psalms refer to God as shepherd and his people as sheep or flock.

-Which qualities of ordinary shepherds inspired the Israelites of old to refer to their leaders and even God as shepherds?
+But what qualities did the Israelites of old see in ordinary shepherds that they referred to their leaders and even God as shepherds.
 William Barclay mentions the following as some of the qualities found among responsible shepherds in the earlier nomadic communities of Israel:

 - they exercised constant vigilance over their flocks so that none of the animals went astray nor was attacked,

 - they exhibited fearless courage in the face of wild beasts [because they were expected to produce evidence if any of the sheep was killed by a beast (Exo.
-22:13); the evidence could be 2 legs of the sheep or an ear (Amos 3:12).
-Remember that David, as a young shepherd, killed lions and bears in defence of his father’s flock (1 Sam.
+22:13); the evidence could be 2 legs of the sheep or an ear (Amos 3:12); remember David, before his battle with Goliath, told King Saul how he had rescued his father’s sheep from the mouth of lions and even killed lions and bears (1 Sam.
 17:34-36)].

 - some of them sacrificed their lives in the process of protecting the animals from wild beasts and armed robbers,